lockbook/lockbook/docs/installing-cli.md

 ## Configuration

-Design priorities for CLI are inspired by the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), this allows it to be minimal and extensible.
+Design priorities for CLI are inspired by the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+This allows it to be minimal and extensible.

 Essentially:

-What files need to be synced, can be answered by: `lockbook status`, how many files need to be synced should be answered by `lockbook status | wc -l`.
+What files need to be synced, can be answered by: `lockbook status`, and how many files need to be synced should be answered by `lockbook status | wc -l`.

 [A sample configuration for a zsh user.](https://github.com/Parth/dotfiles/blob/master/zsh/lockbook.sh)